lsprangers/lsprangers.github.io/docs/aws_sap/VPC.md

 - ***Public Subnets*** have a route table that sends `0.0.0.0/0` traffic to IGW
     - This is the "most broad rule", so if nothing "more specific" is defined in the route table then all instances are public and internet enabled
     - If route table has more specific rules, then some of the VM's may not be internet enabled
+- ***Elastic IP (EIP)***
+    - An AWS resources in it of itself
+    - Allows for static IP addresses that can be associated with EC2 instances
+    - Typically used for instances that need a fixed public IP
+        - If you launch an instance in a public subnet, you can just auto-assign it an IP address but it will not be fixed / static
 - ***NAT Instance***
     - EC2 instance you deploy in a public subnet
-    - Edit route in privtate subnet to route `0.0.0.0/0` to nAT instance
+    - Edit route in private subnet to route `0.0.0.0/0` to NAT instance
     - Not resilient to failure, it's a single EC2
     - Must disable Source/Destination check (EC2) setting
     - NAT instance should get elastic IP so public internet knows who it's talking to / allow whitelist